 Mitsubishi – 5 years/100,000km

-Mitsubishi’s five-year warranty also covers corrosion and the main powertrain batteries in its hybrid vehicles.
+Mitsubishi’s standard five-year warranty also covers corrosion and the main powertrain batteries in its hybrid vehicles.
 Mitsubishi also offers a 12-month/20,000km warranty period for components more subject to wear and tear such as fuel injectors, brake linings, wipers and seat covers.

 Rolls Royce – 4 years/unlimited km